What about COVID-19?

 Can I apply for more than one expedition?

 Yes!
 Please select any expedition that interests you.
 Please pay attention to the difficulty of the expedition and make sure you are willing to take the time to prepare physically if you are selected.
-New expeditions will be released throughout the expedition season.
-Contact the Warriors Service Coordinator at (970) 484-3633 ext.
-321 with any changes you want to make to your application.

 The designation of Basecamp and Backcountry is meant to separate expeditions by difficulty level.
 In general, backcountry expeditions are more physically demanding than basecamp expeditions.